codesrepo/codesrepo.github.io/index.md

 There are two main reasons why causal study is not common while solving ML problems:
-1. With large number of variables, it can be a daunting task, when the underlying causal structure is not well understood
+1. With large number of variables, it can be a daunting task, when the underlying data generation process is not well understood
 2. We are most interested in the predictive power of a variable rather than its causal relationship with the outcome

 Causal research will become more and more important in the coming few years and is likely to become mainstream due to these reasons:
 1. As data is taking the centerstage, firms interested in monetizing their data would like to understand the causal relationship between variables and outcomes of interest to correctly value their data assets, similarly institutions investing in the data would pay for variables that are the cause of the outcome
 2. It will enable firms device efficient strategies, internet firms are already using causal inference for better understanding the reason behind a phenomenon, like Google uses causal inderence to determine why a page is ranked the way it is
 3. More and more researchers are getting interested in this domain

+Explain Simpson's paradox
+Discuss causal models through DAGs

+Role of causal analysis in ML fairness
+Causal analysis for identifying the most important data attributes